Preparing to promote your music

 Timing and planning

-You can submit your release and start promoting your music with bloggers, reviewers, influencers, radio and playlists up to 3 months before your release date.
+You can submit your release and start promoting your music with bloggers, reviewers, influencers, radio and playlisters up to three months before your release date.
 This gives you up to 90 extra days on your campaign.
-If you submit your music and start your after your release date your PR campaign is capped at 21 days.
+If you submit your music and start your campaign after your release date it will be capped at 21 days.
 So plan ahead and submit early to get the most out of your music promotion campaign.

-Unfortunately, we cannot accept all submissions.
-We need to feel confident that your submission has a good chance of getting coverage.
-We don’t want you to waste your budget - so if we think our curators are unlikely to promote your music we will decline your submission and you won’t pay a penny.
-We do this by reviewing all submissions and accepting those that we feel have the highest chance of generating coverage from our curators.
+Unfortunately, we don’t accept every submission.
+We need to feel confident that your music has a good chance of getting coverage.
+We don’t want you to waste your budget, so if we think our curators are unlikely to promote your music we will decline your submission and you won’t pay a penny.
+We do this by reviewing every submission and only accepting those that we feel have the highest chance of generating coverage from our curators.

 Checklist